aldryn/aldryn-docs/docs/how-to/local_development.rst

 Replicate a project locally
 ===========================

-Choose a project to work on locally, and issue the ``workon`` command to download it and build it locally::
+Choose a project to work on locally, and issue the ``setup`` command to download it and build it locally::

-    aldryn project workon acme-website  # use the appropriate slug for your project
+    aldryn project setup acme-website  # use the appropriate slug for your project

 .. note::